-P.6 The growth rate is sensitive to how the pressure gradient is varied-i.e. the mode is sensitive to the partitioning of the pressure gradient into electron and ion contributions.
+P.6 The growth rate is sensitive to how the pressure gradient is varied - i.e. the mode is sensitive to the partitioning of the pressure gradient into electron and ion contributions.

-If the instability was the MHD-like KBM, the growth rate would be the same and the two curves would be coincident8.
+If the instability was the MHD-like KBM, the growth rate would be the same and the two curves would be coincident+.
 However, what we observe is that the growth rate is much smaller in the case with zero electron temperature gradient across all scales.
-When understood alongside figure 6 we thus deduce that this mode is indeed much more sensitive to changes in the electron temperature gradient than the ITG.
-This asymmetry will have an impact on the transport properties associated with the mode, and suggests the KBM is hybridising with an electron instability (see e.g. [42]).
-Combining P.4-P.6 suggests that while the mode is KBM-like, it deviates significantly from the pure KBM through kinetic effects.
+When understood alongside Figure 6 we thus deduce that this mode is indeed much more sensitive to changes in the electron temperature gradient than the ion temperature gradient.
+This suggests the KBM is hybridising with an electron instability (see e.g., [40]) and so P.6 and P.5 reinforce P.4, that is they suggest the mode is KBM-like, but has some important deviations from the pure KBM due to coupling to another mode.

 4.4.2.
-Collisions.
-The impact of collisions on the growth rate of the hybrid-KBM is analysed in figure 8 which shows the growth rate and mode frequency from GS2 linear simulations with and without collisions.
-We note that the growth rate values in the collisional case are lower than in the collisionless
+Collisions The impact of collisions is analysed in Figure 8, which shows the growth rate and mode frequency from GS2 linear simulations with and without collisions.

-8 Strictly speaking, this is only true if $T_i = T_e$.
-In our simulations $T_i/T_e =$ 1.03 and thus any deviation from MHD-like KBM behaviour might be expected to have more sensitivity to the ions-the opposite of what we observe.
++ Strictly speaking, this is only true if $T_i = T_e$.
+In our simulations $T_i/T_e = 1.03$ and thus any deviation from MHD-like KBM behaviour might be expected to have more sensitivity to the ions - the opposite of what we observe.

-Figure 8.
-Growth rate (a) and mode frequency (b) as functions of $k_y \rho_s$ with and without collisions.
+Figure 8: Growth rate (a) and mode frequency (b) as a function of $k_y \rho_s$ with and without collisions.
 Results from GS2 simulations at $\Psi_n = 0.49$ of STEP-EC-HD.